tsung/facebook-v4-example/README.md

 * login.php: use Login and get Email

 * advlogin.php: login and get / post any thing before facebook session expire

+Facebook app test init

+* see 01-gen-facebook-app.png and 02-set-fb-graph-20.png